CharaChorder/docs/docs/CharaChorder One.rst

 .. warning::
-   IMPORTANT: During your first time plugging your CharaChorder in, and every time thereafter when you have :ref:`realtime feedback<Realtime Feedback>` enabled, it’s recommended that you have your cursor in a blank typing space.
+   IMPORTANT: During your first time plugging your CharaChorder in, and every time thereafter when you have :doc:`realtime feedback<Generative Text Menu (GTM)>` enabled, it’s recommended that you have your cursor in a blank typing space.
 The CharaChorder has a welcome message that can send instructions to your computer that are not intended by the user.
 This feature can be disabled in the :doc:`GTM<Generative Text Menu (GTM)>`.

 After making sure that all the cables on the CharaChorder are properly